 6. After receiving the feedback from the pre-review process, the Investigator makes a final submission to the IRB.
 The submission is processed appropriately depending on whether it requires full Board, expedited, or exempt review.

 7. A primary reviewer system is utilized for review of protocol amendments.
 This system follows the same procedures as referenced above for new protocol submissions.
-The primary reviewer receives all documentation submitted for review and the remainder of the Board members receive the Protocol Modification Summary, amended Consent Form (when applicable), and any other instruments, which have been revised.
+The primary reviewer receives all documentation submitted for review and the remainder of the Board members receive the Request for Modification of Approved Research Form, amended Consent Form (when applicable), and any other instruments, which have been revised.

 8. A listing of changes and revisions will be provided on the IRB agenda.